CSNLWigner/bandits/behavioural_models/readme.md

 Here we fit the parameters a, b, and c.

 More complex models defined as strategy aware, and strategy unaware models, by distinguishing if $target_{t-1} == target_{t0}$.
 Further model versions were tried by introducing a2 and epsilon, as free parameters.
-See the model descriptions here:
+See the model descriptions <a href="https://www.notion.so/dbad05b926a34dddbd0f5f1d99221de9?v=67a739aab2bf4bf8b427e4a878c4b5e7">here</a>.
-<a href="https://www.notion.so/dbad05b926a34dddbd0f5f1d99221de9?v=67a739aab2bf4bf8b427e4a878c4b5e7">link text</a>